 Get your shipping invoices in one place

 Now that you have a better understanding of how to read your invoice, use what you've learned to build a better shipping strategy.
-But that can be easier said than done — especially when you're working with several carriers.
+But that can be easier said than done — especially when you're working with several carriers and multiple parcel and freight documents.
 Each carrier's invoice comes on different dates with different billing cycles and different formats.
-Making comparisons can be like trying to complete a jigsaw puzzle with missing pieces.
+Making comparisons between shipping documents can be like trying to complete a jigsaw puzzle with missing pieces.

 When you work with a third-party logistics (3PL) company, the puzzle is already put together.
 You get one consolidated invoice of all your carriers, making for easy comparisons.

 At Worldwide Express, we take it even further.
-Your shipping expert will show you how to leverage the information in your invoice to your advantage and help you create a shipping strategy that's more effective for your bottom line.
+Your shipping expert will show you how to leverage the information in your invoice, perhaps by conducting a freight audit, to your advantage and help you create a shipping strategy that's more effective for your bottom line.